 The types of potential damages in a wrongful death case—and in what amounts—will depend on the facts of each particular case.
 But Alaska's wrongful death law states that when determining the amount of the damages to award, the court will consider a number of factors, including:

-In an Alaska wrongful death case, any damages awarded are exclusively for the benefit of the deceased person's surviving spouse, children, or other dependents.
-If there are no surviving spouse, children, or dependents, the damages are paid to the estate directly.
+In an Alaska wrongful death case, any damages awarded are intended to benefit the deceased person's surviving spouse, children, or other dependents.
+If the decedent has no surviving spouse, children, or dependents, the damages will be paid directly to the estate.

 Many states, including Alaska, have placed limits on the amount of damages that can be awarded to a plaintiff in a wrongful death suit.
 State law caps noneconomic damages, intended to cover intangible losses like pain, suffering, and loss of consortium, at $400,000 or the deceased person's life expectancy in years multiplied by $8,000, whichever is greater.
 (Alaska Statutes § 09.17.010 (2021).)

 On the other hand, Alaska law does not limit the amount of economic damages a court can award.
 Economic damages compensate survivors for the financial losses associated with the death, such as medical bills, funeral expenses, and any economic support the deceased person would have contributed to the family.